CRUD Operations

 // IN - match any value in array

-const users = await User.find({
+const users = await sql.from(User).find({

-where: { status: { op: '$in', value: ['active', 'pending'] } }
+where: { status: { op: "$in", value: ["active", "pending"] } },

 });